Discover Aramoho Suburb: A Scenic and Peaceful Neighborhood in Whanganui

 Here are some key aspects of community life in Aramoho:

-• Numerous recreational activities along the Whanganui River
+• Abundant recreational opportunities along the Whanganui River encourage outdoor lifestyles.

-• Access to cultural institutions like the Sarjeant Gallery
+• Access to cultural landmarks in Whanganui, such as the Sarjeant Gallery, enriches local life.

-This mix of demographics and community spirit makes Aramoho a welcoming place to live.
+This blend of diversity and unity makes Aramoho a truly inviting place to call home.

 Infrastructure and Economic Development